Instructions on how to cook chickpeas in the slow cooker, or crock pot, and tips on adding salt and whether you need to pre-soak the beans.

 A toxin known as kidney bean lectin, is found in many beans - and is particularly high in kidney beans.
 In fact, ingesting just a few improperly cooked kidney beans can make you very sick.
 Unfortunately, slow cookers don't heat the beans to a high enough temperature to rid them of the toxin.
 In fact, it can make it even worse.
 Other beans, including white kidney beans, broad beans and lima beans, contain the same toxin in smaller but still dangerous amounts.
 This is easily solved by boiling them for 10 minutes, draining, and rinsing before adding them to the slow cooker.
 Be sure to use fresh broth or water to cook them.
 There is no evidence that this risk applies to chickpeas in the slow cooker.

-📇 Recipes with Chickpeas
+📇 Recipes for Cooked Chickpeas

 This Spaghetti with Chickpeas and Spicy Tomato Sauce can be made ahead over the weekend when you have more time, so all you have to do is warm it up for a weeknight meal.